Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Abstract

 In this paper, we study the Newton polytopes of $F$-polynomials in a totally sign-skew-symmetric cluster algebra $\mathcal A$ and generalize them to a larger set consisting of polytopes $N_{h}$ associated to vectors $h\in\Z^{n}$ as well as $\widehat{\mathcal{P}}$ consisting of polytope functions $\rho_{h}$ corresponding to $N_{h}$.

-The main contribution contains that (i)\; obtaining a {\em recurrence construction} of the Laurent expression of a cluster variable in a cluster from its $g$-vector; (ii)\; proving the subset $\mathcal{P}$ of $\widehat{\mathcal{P}}$ is a strongly positive $\Z Trop(Y)$-basis for $\mathcal{U}(\A)$ consisting of certain universally indecomposable Laurent polynomials when $\A$ is a cluster algebra with principal coefficients.
+The main contribution contains that (i)\; obtaining a {\em recurrence construction} of the Laurent expression of a cluster variable in a cluster from its $g$-vector; (ii)\; proving the subset $\mathcal{P}$ of $\widehat{\mathcal{P}}$ consisting of Laurent polynomials in $\widehat{\mathcal{P}}$ is a strongly positive $\Z Trop(Y)$-basis for $\mathcal{U}(\A)$ consisting of certain universally indecomposable Laurent polynomials when $\A$ is a cluster algebra with principal coefficients.
 For a cluster algebra $\mathcal A$ over arbitrary semifield $\mathbb P$ in general, $\mathcal{P}$ is a strongly positive $\Z\P$-basis for a subalgebra $\mathcal{I_P(A)}$ (called the intermediate cluster algebra of $\mathcal A$) of $\mathcal{U(A)}$.
-We call $\mathcal P$ the {\em polytope basis}; (iii)\; constructing some explicit maps among corresponding $F$-polynomials, $g$-vectors and $d$-vectors to characterize their relationship.
+We call $\mathcal P$ the {\em polytope basis}; (iii)\; constructing some explicit maps among corresponding $F$-polynomials, $g$-vectors, $d$-vectors and cluster variables to characterize their relationship.

-As an application of (i), we give an affirmation to the positivity conjecture of cluster variables in a totally sign-skew-symmetric cluster algebra, which in particular provides a new method different from that given in \cite{GHKK} to present the positivity of cluster variables in the skew-symmetrizable case.
+As an application of (i), we give an affirmation to the positivity conjecture of cluster variables in a totally sign-skew-symmetric cluster algebra, which in particular provides a new method different from that given by Gross-Hacking-Keel-Kontsevich in \cite{GHKK} to present the positivity of cluster variables in the skew-symmetrizable case.
 As another application, a conjecture on Newton polytopes posed by Fei is answered affirmatively.

-For (ii), we know that in rank 2 case, $\mathcal{P}$ coincides with the greedy basis introduced by Lee, Li and Zelevinsky.
-Hence, we can regard $\mathcal{P}$ as a natural generalization of the greedy basis in general rank.
+For (ii), we know that in rank 2 case, $\mathcal{P}$ coincides with the greedy basis introduced by Lee-Li-Zelevinsky in \cite{LLZ}.
+Hence, we can regard the polytope basis $\mathcal{P}$ as a natural generalization of the greedy basis in general rank.

-As an application of (iii), the positivity of denominator vectors associated to non-initial cluster variables, which came up as a conjecture in \cite{FZ4}, is proved in a totally sign-skew-symmetric cluster algebra.
+As an application of (iii), the positivity of denominator vectors associated to non-initial cluster variables, which was a conjecture raised in \cite{FZ4}, is proved in a totally sign-skew-symmetric cluster algebra.